davidtucker/ST2PowerTools/README.markdown

 2. Application Namespace - This is the value that will become your application namespace and it will be used within each of your JavaScript files.
 3. Sencha Touch 2 SDK Relative Path - This is the relative path from the current directory to the Sencha Touch SDK 2 Directory.

 After entering these three pieces of information, your project will be generated into the current directory based on the templates from the templates directory.
+You may also optionally have the generator open a new Terminal window and start monitoring your `scss` directory with compass.

 ### Advanced Usage